WeblateOrg/weblate/docs/admin/checks.rst

     Define font-size for rendering checks, see :ref:`fonts`.
 ``font-spacing:SPACING``
     Define letter spacing for rendering checks, see :ref:`fonts`.
+``icu-flags:FLAGS``
+    Define flags for customizing the behavior of the :ref:`check-icu-message-format` quality check.
+``icu-tag-prefix:PREFIX``
+    Set a required prefix for XML tags for the :ref:`check-icu-message-format` quality check.
 ``placeholders:NAME:NAME2:...``
     Placeholder strings expected in translation, see :ref:`check-placeholders`.
 ``replacements:FROM:TO:FROM2:TO2...``